nrfconnect/sdk-nrf/doc/nrf/app_dev/create_application.rst

       .. note::
           You can transform your freestanding application into a workspace application at any moment by completing the step 7 under the Workspace application tab.

-See the `extension documentation <Application support overview_>`_ for more information about the differences between the applications types from the extension's perspective.
+For more information about the differences between the applications types from the extension's perspective, see the `Applications <Application support overview_>`_ page in the extension documentation.

 .. _creating_cmd: